 Accommodating all road users, including motorists, pedestrians, bicyclists, and transit users, is another concern for this a heavily used corridor.
 Non-motorized users travel this corridor to access jobs and retail destinations from their neighborhoods.

-The Cape Cod Commission, under the 2014 Unified Planning Work Program, is conducting a transportation planning study with the goal to develop alternatives that will provide safe and convenient access within the study area for all users of the roadway system including pedestrians, bicyclists, and motorists.
+The Cape Cod Commission, under the 2014 Unified Planning Work Program, conducted a transportation planning study with the goal to develop alternatives that will provide safe and convenient access within the study area for all users of the roadway system including pedestrians, bicyclists, and motorists.